souradeep98/pub_upgrade_checker/README.md

 To build this project, for that you must have Flutter SDK installed.
 For guidance of installing Flutter SDK and running this app, please follow the instructions [here](https://docs.flutter.dev/get-started/install).

+Please note that, this project is currently under development, there can be bugs and non-working features for that reason.